norcams/docs-enduser/docs/object.rst

 See s3tool_ for more information

-aws cli (s3)
+AWS CLI (s3)
 ------------

-You need to create ec2 credentials, as described for the s3cmd usage.
-Configuration of the aws cli may be performed in several ways.
+You need to create EC2 credentials, as described for the s3cmd usage.
+Configuration of the `AWS CLI`_ may be performed in several ways.
 A simple method is to use environment variables:

 .. code-block:: bash